Ohio Qualifying Conditions

-Certified physicians in Ohio may recommend medical cannabis only for the treatment of a qualifying medical condition listed under Ohio law.
-Patients will receive their OH MedCard from the state after qualifying.
+Medical marijuana doctors in Ohio may recommend medicinal cannabis only for the treatment of a listed qualifying medical condition.
+Patients will receive their medical marijuana ID card from the state after qualifying.

 - AIDS – HIV